-- To describe the characteristics and internal circuit of op-amps. - To Characterize the differential amplifiers and current sources - To design the various linear and non-linear applications of op-amps. - To characterize the data converters and active filters. - To explain the special purpose ICs like PLL, Timer IC, voltage regulators, switched capacitor filters.
+- To study the characteristics and internal circuit of op-amps. - To design the various linear and non-linear applications of op-amps. - To gain knowledge of data converters and special purpose ICs.

 MODULE I INTRODUCTION AND CIRCUIT CONFIGURATION OF LINEAR ICS